WebNaresh/meal_application/README.md

 For more in-depth information, check out the [Flutter documentation](https://flutter.dev/docs), which includes tutorials, samples, and a full API reference.

+## Categories Page

+This project includes a categories page that allows users to browse through different categories of items.

+## Contribution

+If you'd like to contribute to this project, please fork the repository and use a feature branch.
+Pull requests are welcome.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contribution

 If you'd like to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are welcome.